Internationally Educated Nurses: Applying for Registration

 All internationally educated nurses (IENs) who wish to work as a Licensed Practical Nurse in Alberta must FIRST apply to the National Nursing Assessment Service (NNAS).

-Applying to NNAS is for any internationally educated nurse (IEN) applicant who:
+Applying to NNAS is for any internationally educated nurse (IEN) applicant who is a graduate of a nursing education program outside of Canada.

 If you do not meet the above criteria, see below “If you are not eligible to apply through NNAS”